 A camel is a large mammal.
-A mammal is an animal that has hair, give birth to babies (they do not lay eggs) and feed their babies milk.
+A mammal is an animal that has hair, gives birth to babies (they do not lay eggs), and feeds their babies milk.

 Almost all camels are domesticated.
 A domesticated animal is an animal that is raised on a farm or somewhere other than the wild.
 There are very few camels left in the wild.
 Camels have been domesticated for around 5,000 years.

 There are two different types of camels: Dromedary Camels also called Arabian camels and Bactrian Camels.

 There are two species of camel Dromedary or Arabian camels and Bactrian camels.
 Find out more about the two species of camel

 Dromedary or Arabian Camels have only one hump.

 They live in the Middle East, North Africa, West Asia, and in the Australian Outback.